Lefortov/react-two-way-querybuilder/README.md

         { combinator: 'NOT', label: 'Not' },
     ]
     ```
-  * style: use this object to redefine styles.
+  * `style`: use this object to redefine styles.
 Properties:
     * `primaryBtn`: used for primary button styles,
     * `deleteBtn`: delete button styles,
     * `rule`: rule styles,